Santhanam (actor): Controversies

 Santhanam was involved in controversy after he performed an impersonation of Mukesh Harane, a 24-year-old tobacco user who died of oral cancer and featured in health-risk warning cards before films in India, in the film All in All Azhagu Raja.
 In 2013, a dialogue laced with double entendres uttered by him in Endrendrum Punnagai created controversy.
 He was accused of making remarks against women; due to protests, the dialogue was removed from the film.
 Santhanam was booked for allegedly assaulting a Chennai-based builder who reportedly took a huge sum from Santhanam for a real estate deal.
-Santhanam's mockery of differently abled people in the film Dikkiloona has been met with harsh condemnation from various social activists.
+Santhanam's mockery of disabled people in the film Dikkiloona has been met with harsh condemnation from various social activists.

 Santhanam's view on the film Jai Bhim earned him criticism.
 He was called caste chauvinist by fans for his alleged relationship with chiefs of Pattali Makkal Katchi, Ramadoss and Anbumani Ramadoss.